gaby-byb/CarDealershipApp/README.md

 To setup the dabase connection:

-1. Rename the db.databasefile.example to db.databasefile
+1. Rename the db.properties.example to db.properties
 2. Replace the information in the file with your own credentials to access your database.